turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 ## Step 1: Open the policy pack

 Choose **Policies** from the top navigation bar.
-Select the **Enforce Versioning is Enabled for AWS S3 Buckets** policy pack from the list on the right.
+Select the **Enforce Versioning is Enabled for AWS S3 Buckets** Policy Pack from the list on the right.

 <p><img alt="search-versioning" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/view-policy-packs.png"/></p>